copods/kela-quiz/README.md

 - Linting with [ESLint](https://eslint.org)
 - Static Types with [TypeScript](https://typescriptlang.org)

-Not a fan of bits of the stack?
-Fork it, change it, and use `npx create-remix --template your/repo`!
-Make it your own.

 ## Quickstart

 Click this button to create a [Gitpod](https://gitpod.io) workspace with the project set up, Postgres started, and Fly pre-installed